voidspacexyz/voidspacexyz.github.io/content/garden/complexity_in_technology_choices.md

 ### Submitted work

 Outputs of digital humanities projects are often lost to the challenges of technology choices.
-Technology plays a crucial role in the form of tools or programming languages we choose to

-analyse, process, or present data, the platforms we choose to host the output, data formats, and the standards we choose to adopt.
+Technology plays a crucial role in the form of tools or programming languages we choose toanalyse, process, or present data, the platforms we choose to host the output, data formats, and the standards we choose to adopt.
 Technology decisions are typically sought just for the timeframe of the funded project cycle, making digital scholarship short-lived and the sustainability of the project an afterthought.

 Sustainability lacks a globally defined standard, and must be tailored to each project.
 Edmond and Morselli (2020), highlight that it has to be looked from the lens of the project in terms of platform and tools, from the lens of the user as the ability to access, use, and reuse